SOAP is the Esperanto of the Web.

 > really cool, but can it wipe out an embedded/locked-in technology (like

-> have'.
-SOAP needs some really good Web Services that people just 'have to
+> 'have to have'.
+SOAP needs some really good Web Services that people

-> have' - several people have pointed out that a get of stock quotes isn't
+> just 'have to have' - several people have pointed out that a get of